simbav911/BTCz-Pay/README.md

 Aggregate funds on final (aggregational) address.
 Depends on Nodejs v8+, BitcoinZ Core, Couchdb for storage and coinmarket.com API for the currency's.

-* Simple
-* Transactions are signed locally.
-No private keys leak

 Caution
 ------------